prosekit/prosekit/website/guide/get-started.md

 ## Data Persistence

-The editor's data should be stored in the JSON format, specifically in the [`NodeJSON`] format.
-In the given example, the Editor component takes in two properties: `defaultDoc` and `onDocChange`.
-The `defaultDoc` is the initial document that is displayed when the editor is first loaded.
-The `onDocChange` is a callback function that is triggered each time the document changes.
+The editor's document is stored in JSON, using the [`NodeJSON`] format.
+The `<Editor>` component requires two properties: `defaultDoc` and `onDocChange`. `defaultDoc` is the initial content shown when the editor loads. `onDocChange` is a callback function that is executed whenever the document changes.

+> ProseKit also provides utilities for converting the editor's document to and from HTML.
+Be aware that converting to HTML format may not capture all details.
+See the examples below to see how to use these tools:
+>
+> - [save-html]
+> - [save-markdown]

 ## Styling